-Professor Gordon is a former counsel and associate with Day Berry & Howard, LLP in Stamford, Conn., where she handled sophisticated estate and tax planning, business and succession planning, pre-marital planning, estate administration and litigation involving fiduciaries and beneficiaries.
-Previously, she was a pro bono fellow and then an associate with Sullivan & Cromwell in New York City.
+Before joining the law school faculty, Professor Gordon practiced at Day Berry & Howard (now Day, Pitney) in Stamford, Connecticut, where she handled sophisticated estate planning, business and succession planning, pre-marital planning, estate administration, and litigation involving fiduciaries and beneficiaries.

 A graduate of New York University School of Law, Professor Gordon served as editor-in-chief of The New York University Law Review.
 She graduated Magna Cum Laude, was elected to the Order of the Coif, and received the Benjamin F. Butler memorial Award for Scholarship, Character and Professional Activities, the N.Y.U.
 Alumnae Key Pin for the Outstanding Female Law School Graduate, and the Judge Rose L. & Herbert Rubin Law Review Prize.
 After law school, she clerked for clerked for Judge I. Leo Glasser of the U.S. District Court for the Eastern District of New York and served as Sullivan & Cromwell’s pro bono fellow.

 Professor Gordon was chosen by graduating students to receive the Dean Jennifer L. Rosato Excellence in the Classroom Award in 2017.